Too Much Screen Time

 Other negative effects of having too much screen time are having focus issues, anger problems, changes in the physical form of ones brain, bullying behavior and poor sleep habits to name just a few.
 Because my husband and I have limited our children's screen time, even from when they were very young, we have found that they can watch an entire movie without getting bored or fall asleep.
 Their focus and attention lasts so much longer than that of kids who have lived for years with the TV on in the background and are playing a video game at the same time.

+Our kids can sit still longer as they don't need as much stimulation compared to those who have spent long periods of time being entertained by flashy screens etc. on a daily basis.
+No wonder we have more trouble nowadays then ever before getting a child to sit for a few minutes and learn to read a book!
 I have worked in elementary schools where they teach social skill classes in which a teacher takes a small group of students and works on practicing full body listening and how to take turns while talking.
 They even learn about the basics of conversation - how to start a conversation and interact with a peer socially.
 I truly believe that these classes are now a necessity because of having our screens on way too often.
 Most classrooms allow the children in them to watch a show during lunch time so the kids are quiet and don't talk as much or get out of their seats when they should be eating.
 Isn't this the time when kids should be chatting with their neighbors as should adults in the staff room during their lunch breaks?
 Far too many classrooms are glued to a screen and far too many work lunchrooms are quiet with everyone scrolling through their own phone looking for social interaction.
 We text, watch TV, and probably the biggest one, we are consumed by social media.

 Social media can be such a useful tool but we have to be aware of its potentially horrifying effects.
 Too many people, kids and adults alike, are seeking approval from their peers by, who liked their Instagram post or responded to their Snapchat.
 We have been designed as social beings and we crave social interaction.
 The stats prove this to us.
 Teen pregnancies are down but depression issues leading to suicide and drug use have skyrocketed because at the end of the day, people of all ages are lonely.
+I am quite aware that many of you reading this blog might find yourself way down a slippery slope.
+What started for you as a guaranteed few minutes of uninterrupted time when your kids were young while you took as shower, or prepared supper, has now turned into watching a DVD every time you are in the car and endless hours of entertainment before your kids go to bed.

 They don't want to play outside or pull out a board game.
 They are addicted and it can be difficult to pull back the reigns.
 Take baby steps and start setting a timer.
 If there's a full out fit when they device is turned off, and believe me, teens have full out tantrums over this too, then you need a plan ahead of time for the prescribed consequences.
 The addiction is real.
 I let my kids know ahead of time what the expectations are.
 For example, I'll tell my kids that they each get to pick a 20 minute show to watch on the iPad and then we are shutting it off and putting it away.
 If anyone has a fit when the time is over, that person will miss screen time altogether the next time.